Daniel-Omoaregba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This project focus on shell permission
+This project focus on shell permission.
+It involve script